StanHardy/HiSuiteLauncher/README.md

 You will need FirmwareFinder (TeamMT).
 If you've been around Huawei/Honor forums you should already know what it is.
 With FF we can track ota updates and even run an authorization test for an update.
 This is important because we're gonna be using the ota ID and its full link to pass to HiSuite.
 If you spot an update and your device is not yet authorized to install it your phone will most likely avoid it either.

 !IMPORTANT!: I've been using this method since march/19 without any problems.
 No wipes, connectivity losses, call problems, weird behavior whatsoever.
 In fact, I'm running EMUI 9.1 now.
-I don't know how you can ensure the ID you picked is the right one for your device - considering you are using the search correctly: for my Honor 10 C636 I search for COL-L29C636.
-You might notice the name of the device seems a bit strange and here comes a massive confusion.
-Col-L29 is now COL-LGRP2-OVS (C636 is overseas) with a bunch of small step rom versions like .226 .227.
-228 .229.
-I usually pick the very first version my phone is authorized for.
-So my last update was .227.
-After the update I tested my phone for others versions like .228 and .229 and my phone was authorized for those too.
-Go figure!
+I don't know how you can ensure the ID you picked is the right one for your device.

 Since HiSuite 9+ the cust info is in the update request and I believe HiCloud suggests the right package for your phone.
 The reason behind this is because the ota file I get sometimes it's different in size and checksum from the one you get from FF even if it's the same ID.
 Total speculation here.